ganrad/aks-aspnet-sqldb-rest/README.md

 #  Build and deploy an ASP.NET Core 2.2 microservice application on Azure Kubernetes Service (AKS)
+This project describes the steps for building and deploying a real world **Medical Claims Processing** microservice application on Azure Kubernetes Service (AKS).

 **Description:**

 In a nutshell, you will work on the following tasks.
+1. Deploy an **Azure SQL Server Database**.
+Complete Section [A].
+2. Deploy an **Azure Container Registry** (ACR).
+Complete Section [B].
-1. Define a **Build Pipeline** in Azure DevOps (formerly Visual Studio Team Services).
-Execute the build pipeline to package a containerized ASP.NET Core Microservice Application (**claims-api**) and push it to ACR (Azure Container Registry).
+2. Define a *Build Pipeline* in **Azure DevOps** (formerly Visual Studio Team Services).
+Execute the build pipeline to build the ASP.NET Core application, containerize it and deploy the container image to the ACR.
 This task focuses on the **Continuous Integration** aspect of the DevOps process.
-Complete Sections [A] thru [C].
+Complete Section [C].
 2. Deploy an AKS (Azure Kubernetes Service) cluster.
 Complete Section [D].
-3. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized microservice application on AKS.
+3. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized microservice (`claims-api`) on AKS.
 Complete Step [E].

-This ASP.NET Core application demonstrates how to build and deploy a *Medical Claims Processing* microservice (`claims-api`) as a containerized application on Azure Kubernetes Service (AKS).
-The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations on medical claims.
+This project demonstrates how to use Azure DevOps to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
+The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for medical claims.
+The microservice persists all claims records in a Azure SQL Server Database.

 **Prerequisites:**
 1. An active **Microsoft Azure Subscription**.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.
 In order to execute all the labs in this project, either your *Azure subscription* or the *Resource Group* **must** have **Owner** Role assigned to it.